 Additionally, if you are using a venture capitalist or angel investor there is the added benefit of being able to get advice from those who have seen it all.
 Venture capitalists and angel investors typically have a deep level of experience in how to run a business.
 They have a lot to offer in terms of the knowledge and resources they can provide.

 Downsides of private funding

 Private business loans come with a price – literally.
 Loans from private sources may have a different rate structure, additional fees or other costs that aren't typical with bank loans.
 Goldenberg emphasized the importance of reading and understanding the loan agreement before signing.

 "Some agreements will state that attorney's fees, collection costs and other considerable fees could be assessed on an account that enters default," he said.
 "Some go as far as requiring the borrower to sign a confession of judgment, which would allow the court to enter an expedited judgment against the borrower, without a trial, in the event of default."

-Advice and how to get a loan
+Advice on how to get a loan

-"The bottom line is, if you see a term that you don't feel comfortable with, don't sign the agreement," he said.
+"The bottom line is if you see a term that you don't feel comfortable with, don't sign the agreement," he said.
 "You might not be able to back out of it."

 Key takeaway: You need to have a detailed financial plan that you can share with lenders and investors.
 It's also important to understand the terms of the loan and to find trustworthy partners.